LSSTDESC/firecrown/API.md

 and `statistics` sections contain mappings of names to configuration specifications for each item.
 Other sections of the file should refer to these items by their names.
 The configuration of each item follows their docstrings.
-There is a final optional key, `sacc_file`, which should contain the path to the SACC data file if desired.
+There is a final optional key, `sacc_data`, which should contain the path to the SACC data file if desired.

 ## Generic API